mecsbalint/workbooks/workbooks/module_python.md

 * What is the purpose of `__init__.py` in a Python package?

     : `__init__.py` file is a declaration file that indicates that the directory is a regular python package and can be imported.
 It is usually an empty file but it will be executed upon the first import of the package, so if necessary we can put some code in it (e.g. it can import some other modules the package needs).
-It's important to mention that since Python 3.3 the `__init__.py` is optional as the interpreter can recognize python packages without it.
+It's important to mention that since Python 3.3 the `__init__.py` is optional as the interpreter can recognize python packages without it as namespace packages.
+For regular packages `__init__.py` is still necessary.

 * How do you handle exceptions in Python?